Battle of Marathon: Date of the battle

 Herodotus mentions for several events a date in the lunisolar calendar, of which each Greek city-state used a variant.
 Astronomical computation allows us to derive an absolute date in the proleptic Julian calendar which is much used by historians as the chronological frame.
-Philipp August Böckh in 1855 concluded that the battle took place on September 12, 490 BC in the Julian calendar, and this is the conventionally accepted date.
+August Böckh in 1855 concluded that the battle took place on September 12, 490 BC in the Julian calendar, and this is the conventionally accepted date.
 However, this depends on when exactly the Spartans held their festival and it is possible that the Spartan calendar was one month ahead of that of Athens.
 In that case the battle took place on August 12, 490 BC.